Submissions for the 2024 edition of The Mockingbird are now open! They will close on October 15, 2023.

-Eligibility: The Mockingbird is East Tennessee State University's award-winning literary/art publication.
-All currently enrolled ETSU students are eligible to submit to The Mockingbird.
+Eligibility: The Mockingbird is East Tennessee State University's award-winning literary publication.
+All currently enrolled ETSU students are eligible to submit to The Mockingbird, regardless of major.

-Entry Requirements and Format: All written work must be typed and available in electronic form if requested.
-There is no fee for entry.
-Students may enter previously unwritten works in as many categories as they wish, but they must not submit more than the permitted number per genre.
+Entry Requirements and Format: Students may enter previously unpublished works in as many categories as they wish, but they must not submit more than the permitted number per genre.
 The Mockingbird practices blind submission.
 There is no fee for submission.

 - Poetry: Students may submit up to five poems per academic year.
 Individual poems should not exceed two (2) single-spaced pages in length.

 - Fiction: Students may submit up to two pieces of fiction per academic year.
 These may be short stories or self-contained scenes from longer works.
-Fiction submissions should not exceed twenty (20) double-spaced pages.
+Fiction submissions should not exceed 5,000 words.

-- Non-Fiction Prose: Students may submit up to two pieces of creative non-fiction prose per academic year.
+- Non-fiction prose: Students may submit up to two pieces of creative non-fiction prose per academic year.
 These pieces may be self-contained or portions of longer works.
-Non-fiction prose submissions should not exceed twenty (20) double-spaced pages.
+Non-fiction prose submissions should not exceed 5,000 words.

 - Drama: Students may submit up to two pieces of drama.
 These may be short pieces or self-contained scenes from longer works.
-Drama submissions should not exceed twenty (20) double-spaced pages.
+Drama submissions should not exceed 5,000 words, including stage directions and related content.

 Residual Rights: The Mockingbird reserves the following rights pertaining to publishing material:

-- The Mockingbird reserves the rights to republish material in future anthologies, collections or solicitations and
+- The Mockingbird reserves the rights to republish material in future anthologies, collections, or solicitations.

 - The Mockingbird returns other publishing rights to the creators with the stipulations that subsequent publications will note that The Mockingbird has been the first publisher of the material.